Skijor USA - 3D Format

 Teams of women riders and skiers may compete in a Women’s Division, if a race provides for this, and still earn points as part of the larger 3D series and compete in the finals if they qualify.
 This rule only applies if there is no variation in the track between the Women’s division and the main 3D event at that particular member race.

 Teams must be nominated PRIOR to any given race within their intended region with the exception of the last race in that region.
 Payment is due upon nomination.
-A team may mail in the nomination form along with payment to Skijor USA at 66 Kountz Road, Whitehall, MT 59759.
+A team may mail in the nomination form along with payment to Skijor USA at 2030 Cromwell Dixon Lane F, #155, Helena, MT 59602.
 Postmark must be prior to the date of the second to last race of the region.
 Teams may also nominate for points online and pay by credit/debit card.
 This is SJUSA’s preferred method of registration.
 Points will NOT start to accumulate until after teams have either nominated for points and paid online, or after the date of the postmark on a mailed nomination form.

 Nomination forms may also be completed at the Member Race registration events no later than at the second to last race in each region.
 Payment is also due at or before that time.

-Teams are NOT required to nominate for National Championship Points to participate at individual races or at the National Championship Finals, and remain eligible to earn prize money and/or awards offered by each SJUSA race, including the National Championship Finals.
+Teams are NOT required to nominate for National Championship Points to participate at individual races or at the National Championship Finals, and remain eligible to earn prize money and/or awards offered by each SJUSA race, including the National Championship Finals Open 3D event.
 SJUSA does NOT sell memberships to competitors.
 Races are open to any competitor wishing to enter an SJUSA event.
-Teams may compete at non-SJUSA or independent races as well.
+Teams may compete at non-SJUSA or independent races as well, but do not earn SJUSA points at these races.

 Championship Points will be awarded each day of each race for teams that nominate themselves.
 Therefore, if a team travels to a race, but can only participate on one day, providing the individual race allows for this, they can still earn qualifying points on that day.
 Points will be tracked throughout the year.
-The TOP FOUR finishes for each team in any division, ONLY within their declared region, will be used for points accumulation, regardless of how many race days a team attends within their declared region.
-In the event of a tie(s) at the end of the 2019 race season, the regional team which performed better, meaning had a faster time, against the other team(s) in question will be given the first place status and so on for second, third, fourth, etc.
+If competitors compete in more than four days of racing, SJUSA will use the TOP FOUR finishes for each team in any division, ONLY within their declared region, for points accumulation, regardless of how many race days a team attends within their declared region.
+In the event of a tie(s) at the end of the 2019 race season, the regional team which performed better (fastest combined times) against the other team(s) in question will be given the first place status and so on for second, third, fourth, etc.

-Alternatively, if a team only attends four days of racing, and earns points during each day, those four days’ points will be used for the Championship Points Calculation.
+Alternatively, if a team only attends one-to-four days of racing, and earns points during each day, those day’s points will be used for the Championship Points Calculation.
 However, teams may freely travel to any regional SJUSA race and be eligible to earn prize money and/or awards offered by each SJUSA race.
 Points will be tracked by the 3D system.
 Points can be accumulated in one or more “D”, but points earned within a “D” remain in that “D” and cannot be transferred to a different “D”.
-Whichever “D” a team earns the most points in, based on their results, will determine which “D” they would compete in at the Skijor USA/Skijor West National Championship Finals.
+Whichever “D” a team earns the most points in, based on their results.

 Skijor USA/Skijor West National Championship Finals

 Teams that are not mathematically eliminated are eligible for the Skijor USA/Skijor West National Championship Finals for each of the 3D divisions.
 The Skijor West race will determine the National Champion for each “D”, with the final points being awarded both days of racing.
-Team Champions will be declared on Sunday night, March 10th in West Yellowstone, MT.
+Team Champions will be declared on Sunday afternoon, March 24th, in West Yellowstone, MT.

-In other words, if there are 30 teams that qualify in the 1D, those competitors, for the purposes of finals points, will only be competing/compared to other competitors in that same group.
-Fastest time each day in that group, but also accounting for penalties, will be awarded 15 points, 2nd 13.5 points, and so on despite whatever time splits there are between these competitors.
+In other words, if there are 30 teams that qualify in the 1D, those competitors, for the purposes of finals, points will only be compared to other competitors in that same group.
+The fastest time each day in that group, but also accounting for penalties, will be awarded 15 points, 2nd 13.5 points, etc. and so on.
 In addition, the teams will fall into a normal 3D race format to earn prizes and money for that race as part of a broader field of competitors that are NOT vying for a title.

-Non-championship contending teams are welcome and encouraged to participate in the National Championship Finals, as it will be run as if it were a normal race for these teams.
+Non-championship contending teams are welcome and encouraged to participate in the National Championship Finals, as it will be run as if it were a normal Open 3D race for these teams.

-There will be a separate payout for the race, per normal, in addition to National Championship Finals awards.
-Points will not be awarded to non-championship contending teams at this race.
+There will be a separate payout for the race in addition to National Championship Finals buckles and awards.
+Points will not be awarded to non-championship contending teams at this race that are solely participating in the Open 3D race (i.e. did not nominate or qualify for the National Champions Finals).

 © 2018 Skijor USA, Inc.